 Prerequisite: Students should have prior knowledge of Electromagnetic waves.
-Course Objectives: This course aims to:

 - 1. The basic principles of an antenna and its parameters for characterizing its performance. - 2.
 The fundamental concepts of various types of antennas, arrays for customizing the pattern parameters. - 3.
 The concept of aperture and microstrip antennas.